-With winter fast approaching and not just Covid, but all the usual bugs around, everyone wants to know how to tell the difference between a common cold, cough, the flu and Covid so that they can self-isolate if necessary.
+With the return to the office in full swing, coughs and cold are being passed around again (thanks, commute!) but with the threat of Covid still present, everyone wants to know how to tell the difference between a common cold, cough, the flu and Covid so that they can self-isolate if necessary.
 Because the symptoms of flu and Covid especially are similar, and because a cold can often be accompanied by a cough, one of the key Covid-19 symptoms, it can be difficult to tell them apart.
 But there are some differences between them that may help you decipher whether you're just bunged up with a runny nose or whether you have something more serious.

 What Covid 19 feels like

 When I got Covid back in March 2020, I had a fever that came on really quickly over a few minutes and a strange, sharp, deep chest pain that I had never experienced before.
 Despite being incredibly poorly with Covid (I had pneumonia) I barely had a cough which felt very odd.
 Instead, I had fever, fatigue, chest pain, difficulty breathing, diarrhoea, headache and loss of taste and smell with a densely blocked nose.
 I knew it was something more serious than cold or flu because every system in my body felt like it was under attack.